Patdu-G/Patdu-G/README.md

 ### 🧑‍💻 About Me

-Hi, I'm Patrio, a computer science student with a passion for building things on the web.
+Hi, I'm Patrio, an Information Technology student with a passion for building things on the web.
 I work across the full stack, using PHP, HTML, CSS, JavaScript, Python, and Bootstrap, with some C++ experience as well.
 Beyond web development, I have a strong interest in AI/ML and cybersecurity, and I've participated in several CTF competitions to sharpen my security skills.
 I also have a working knowledge of networking fundamentals.
 I'm currently expanding my skill set by learning how to properly deploy and host web applications.

 ---